-Weber State Parking is going virtual.
-Beginning this fall, a physical parking permit will not be required.
-The new system will allow faculty, staff and students to purchase permits from a computer or smart phone and their license plate will grant the parking permissions/privileges.
+Weber State Parking permits are virtual.
+A physical hangtag permit is no longer required.
+The system will allow faculty, staff and students to purchase permits from a computer or smart phone and their license plate will grant the parking permissions/privileges.
 Purchase your virtual permit here.
 Be sure to use a browser other than Safari as it is not compatible with the payment gateway.